jimjeffers/DTTG-Jekyll/_posts/2013-06-07-orientating-yourself-in-ios.md

 [[UIDevice currentDevice] orientation]
 {% endhighlight %}

-You can access the `UIInterfaceOrientation *interfaceOrientation `via the sharedApplication:
+Or you can access the `UIInterfaceOrientation *interfaceOrientation `via the sharedApplication:

 {% highlight objective-c %}
 // Reliable but not recommended